Last Updated: September 20, 2024

 Early Years

-Julie Chalene Newmeyer, later known as Julie Newmar, was born on August 16, 1933, in Los Angeles, California.
-She was the oldest of the three children born to Helene (Jesmer) and Don Newmeyer.
+Julie Chalene Newmeyer was born on August 16, 1933, in Los Angeles, California.
+She is the oldest of the three children born to Helene (Jesmer) and Don Newmeyer.
 Her father had once been a professional football player with the Los Angeles Buccaneers and was in charge of the physical education department at Los Angeles City College.
 Her mother was a fashion designer.

 Film & Dance

-Having trained in ballet from a young age, Julie Newmar performed with the Los Angeles Opera in 1945.
-She went on to act and dance in small and uncredited roles in films such as "She's Working Her Way Through College" – with Ronald Reagan – and "Just For You" – starring Bing Crosby – in 1952.
+Having trained in ballet from a young age, Newmar performed with the Los Angeles Opera in 1945.
+She went on to act and dance in small and uncredited roles in films such as "She's Working Her Way Through College" with Ronald Reagan and "Just For You" with Bing Crosby in 1952.
 She appeared in seven films in 1953, including "The I Don't Care Girl" starring Mitzi Gaynor, "The Farmer Takes a Wife" starring Betty Grable, "Gentlemen Prefer Blondes" starring Marilyn Monroe, and "The Band Wagon" starring Fred Astaire.

 Newmar's first major film role came in 1954 when she was cast as Dorcas, one of the brides in the American musical film "Seven Brides for Seven Brothers."
 In 1961, she portrayed Katrin Sveg in the American comedy "The Marriage-Go-Round" based on the 1958 play of the same name by Leslie Stevens.
 For her role in the film, she was nominated for a Golden Globe Award for Most Promising Newcomer.

-Newmar had a lead role alongside American actor Gregory Peck in the 1969 western film "Mackenna's Gold" and also took star billing in the 1971 American television movie "The Feminist and the Fuzz."
+Newmar had a lead role alongside Gregory Peck in the 1969 western film "Mackenna's Gold" and also took star billing in the 1971 American television movie "The Feminist and the Fuzz."

-In 1985, Newmar starred as Dr. Zarma in the American science fiction horror film "Evils of the Night."
-In 1989, after starring alongside Bo Derek and Anthony Quinn in the romantic fantasy comedy "Ghosts Can't Do It," she was nominated for a Golden Raspberry Award for Worst Supporting Actress for her portrayal of a character named Angel.
+In 1985, Julie starred as Dr. Zarma in the American science fiction horror film "Evils of the Night."
+In 1989, after starring alongside Bo Derek and Anthony Quinn in the romantic fantasy comedy "Ghosts Can't Do It," she was nominated for a Golden Raspberry Award for Worst Supporting Actress.

 In 1995, Newmar played herself in the American road comedy "To Wong Foo, Thanks for Everything!
 Julie Newmar."
 Starring Wesley Snipes, Patrick Swayze, and John Leguizamo as a trio of New York City drag queens who take a road trip, the film had a box office gross revenue of $47.8 million worldwide.
-She went on to appear as herself in several other films, including "Return to the Batcave: The Misadventures of Adam and Burt" in 2003; "Beautiful Darling: The Life and Times of Candy Darling, Andy Warhol Superstar" in 2010; "Betty Page Reveals All" and "The Mechanical Bride," both in 2012 and "Broadway: Beyond the Golden Age" in 2013.
+Julie went on to appear as herself in several other films, including "Return to the Batcave: The Misadventures of Adam and Burt" in 2003, "Beautiful Darling: The Life and Times of Candy Darling, Andy Warhol Superstar" in 2010, "Betty Page Reveals All" and "The Mechanical Bride" in 2012, and "Broadway: Beyond the Golden Age" in 2013.

 Julie Newmar